Sinem Cengiz

 Contributor

-Sinem Cengiz is a research assistant at the Gulf Studies Center of Qatar University and a non-resident fellow at Gulf International Forum.
-She is a Turkish researcher with a focus on Gulf affairs and Turkey’s relations with the broader Middle East.
-She is a regular columnist for Arab News and the author of the book Turkish-Saudi Relations: Cooperation and Competition in the Middle East.
+Sinem Cengiz is a researcher at Qatar University’s Gulf Studies Center and a non-resident fellow at the Washington-based Gulf International Forum.
+She is a regular columnist for Arab News and a member of the Women in Foreign Policy Initiative.
+She is the author of Turkish-Saudi Relations: Cooperation and Competition in the Middle East and co-editor of The Making of Contemporary Kuwait: Identity, Politics, and Its Survival Strategy.
+In her research, she focuses on the international relations of the Gulf and Turkey’s relations with the Gulf Cooperation Council states.
 Cengiz was born and raised in Kuwait and is currently based in Doha.

 Although the entry of women into the Gulf’s diplomatic and military ranks was slower than elsewhere, the region is in the midst of a sweeping transformation, largely due to top-down policies and social shifts.